 “English Language Learners require lessons that use all four language domains: speaking, listening, reading, and writing.
 When we shut down in March, I struggled to find accessible material that would help students build their skills until I discovered Listenwise….My students were able to increase access to current events and build prior knowledge of history and science topics for other courses.
 The graphic organizers utilized in the program are exemplary forms for comprehension; they are straight-forward while being used over and over so students internalize the strategy, not simple exposure or one-and-done.”

-For additional ideas from teachers for using Listenwise in the classroom, check out our teacher support center!
+You may also be interested in educators’ ideas about teaching with Listenwise, including how they make their curriculum relevant, implement lessons with flexibility, and incorporate formative assessment practices.
+For additional ideas from teachers for using Listenwise in the classroom, check out our teacher support center.
 If you would like to share an idea or reflection of your own, please do so in the comments.